-- 6.3.1 The existing Units N-Q present a blank, pebble-dashed elevation to Judge Street which is unsightly and detracts from the streetscene.
-The proposed houses will provide an active, residential frontage which will make a positive contribution to the streetscene and enhance the character and appearance of the local area. - 6.4 (c) Quality of residential accommodation All of the proposed houses meet the nationally described space standards for 2 bedroom and 3 bedroom dwellings respectively.
+6.3.1 The existing Units N-Q present a blank, pebble-dashed elevation to Judge Street which is unsightly and detracts from the streetscene.
+The proposed houses will provide an active, residential frontage which will make a positive contribution to the streetscene and enhance the character and appearance of the local area.

+6.4 (c) Quality of residential accommodation

+All of the proposed houses meet the nationally described space standards for 2 bedroom and 3 bedroom dwellings respectively.
 All of the habitable room windows will have good levels of outlook, natural light and privacy with the garden areas and main living rooms facing south and receiving good levels of sunlight.
 All of the houses will have private, rear garden areas of varying sizes.
-Four of the garden areas will meet the guideline areas set out in the Residential Design Guide and 3 will have shortfalls of 5-7m2.
-These arise due to the provision of the 4 car parking spaces within the site.
-Two of the parking spaces would need to be removed in order for all the garden areas to meet the guidelines.
-On balance, these shortfalls are considered acceptable in order to provide 4 on-site car parking spaces.
+The introduction of additional car parking has resulted in the reduction in the size of several of the gardens.

+6.4.1 The guidelines for garden sizes are set out in the Residential Design Guide.
+For 2 bedroom dwellings, this is 50m2.
+The 2 bedroom houses will have garden areas of 46m2, 54m2 and 56m2 respectively.
+Therefore, only 1 of the houses will have a shortfall of 4m2 in its garden area.
+For 3 bedroom dwellings, the garden size is 65m2.
+The 3 bedroom houses will have garden sizes of 28m2, 35m2, 72m2 and 78m2 respectively.
+Two of the houses will therefore have gardens significantly below the guideline figure.
+This is a direct result of increasing the number of parking spaces on the site.
+On balance, having regard to the reason for refusal of the previous application, it is considered that the significant shortfall in 2 of the garden areas is outweighed by the benefit of each of the houses having a parking space.